 Build The "Impossible"

-Join 300+ passionate software engineers and CS students on Oct 26th-27th in Chicago to build amazing things in 24 hours for a chance at thousands in prizes.
+Join 300+ passionate software engineers and CS students from top programs on Oct 26th-27th in Chicago to build amazing things in 24 hours for a chance at thousands in prizes.

 More coming soon - stay tuned